lady-thee/tiko/README.md

 # Tiko - Introduction
-TiKo is a lightweight, asynchronous check-in system designed to help teams reduce or eliminate the need for daily standup meetings.
-It allows users to share daily Pulses—short, structured updates on what they're working on, blockers, and progress—at their own pace, without the pressure of real-time meetings.
+TiKo is a lightweight, asynchronous check-in Software-As-A-Service product designed to help teams reduce or eliminate the need for daily standup meetings.
+It allows users to share daily Notes—short, structured updates on what they're working on, blockers, and progress—at their own pace, without the pressure of real-time meetings.
 TiKo aims to improve team communication, boost individual accountability, and reduce meeting fatigue.
-It's especially useful for remote-first or hybrid teams looking for more flexible ways to stay aligned.
+It's beneficial for remote-first or hybrid teams looking for more flexible ways to stay aligned.

 # 🔧 Built With:
 NestJS – Backend API